Mandy1200/Mandy1200/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a cool food website
-- 🌱 I’m currently learning bootstrap , java and ReactJs
+- 🌱 I’m currently learning bootstrap , Java and ReactJs
 - ⚡ Fun fact: I Can Reverse The Dormacy Of Dead Code

 <!--- 👯 I’m looking to collaborate on ...-->